attilanagy234/Todoapp-backend/README.md

 cd backend/todo-api
 docker-compose up
 ```
-This will start an instance of a MySQL, Kafka and Zookeeper.
+This will start an instance of MySQL, Kafka and Zookeeper.

 The MySQL volume is mounted to ./Database.